atl97853/computer-science-self-learning/06_software_construction_6031/03_testing/03_testing.md

 <br>If you have shipped a million lines of typical industry source code (1 defect/kloc), it means you missed 1000 bugs!

 **Why software testing is hard**

+*Here are some approaches that unfortunately don't work well in the world of software:*

+- **Exhaustive testing** is infeasible, the space of possible test cases is generally too big to cover exhaustively.
+- **Haphazard testing** is *less likely to find bugs*, unless the program is so buggy that an arbitrarily-chosen input is more likely to fail than to succeed.
+It also doesn't increase our confidence in program correctness.
+- **Random or statistical testing** doesn't work well for software, as in physical systems.
+Software behavior varies discontinuously and discretely across the space of possible inputs, the system may seem to work fine across a broad range of inputs, and then abruptly fail at a single boundary point.

+*Instead, test cases must be chosen carefully and systematically.*